 Sometimes I just don’t understand businesses.
-With this blog, I feel the need to make sure all of you are satisfied with your purchases of our itineraries, get the best information, and are fully aware of everything involving traveling in Costa Rica.
+With this blog, I feel the need to make sure all of you get the best information, and are fully aware of everything involving traveling in Costa Rica.
 I guess what I’m saying is transparency is essential to me.
 When other businesses don’t operate the same way, I get so sad and frustrated.
 In our experience, there are some things you need to know before renting a car in Costa Rica so you don’t end up dealing with these types of lying companies.

 Our first experience renting a car in Costa Rica was horrible and unfortunately, I think most travelers have the same experience because they don’t know before renting a car in Costa Rica that a lot of companies will scam you.
 Once we smartened up to the rental car companies scams we were able to find a better way of renting a car.

 Here’s what you need to know before renting a car in Costa Rica so your experience can be amazing…..

 - 1 Know Before Renting a Car in Costa Rica – First Experience